-- 11. The Babergh Core Strategy & Policies (2011-2031) Local Plan Document (CS) was adopted in February 2014.
-This sets out the main elements of growth, including the provision for 5,975 new homes within the District between 2011 and 2031.
-The growth strategy directs this development to the towns, urban areas, core villages and hinterland villages within the District. - 12.
-The Council recognises that this development will need to be supported by further infrastructure, including education, utilities, transport, emergency service provision, community and green infrastructure, flood prevention measures and waste provision.
-This is detailed within the Babergh District Council Infrastructure Development Plan 2013 (IDP), which has been informed by appropriate consultations with service providers. - 13.
-The IDP broadly identifies the infrastructure that is likely to be required from the growth strategy set out within the CS and was considered as part of the CS Examination.
-The IDP includes an estimate for total infrastructure costs of about £76m during the Plan period up to 2031.
+- 14. The Council recognises that this development will need to be supported by further infrastructure, including education, health, utilities, transport, emergency service provision, community and green infrastructure, flood prevention measures and waste provision.
+This is detailed within the Mid Suffolk District Council Infrastructure Development Plan 2014 (IDP), which has been informed by appropriate consultations with service providers. - 15.
+The IDP broadly identifies the infrastructure that is likely to be required from the growth strategy set out within the development plan.
+Infrastructure requirements for Stowmarket were considered as part of the AAP Examination.
+The IDP includes an estimate for total infrastructure costs of about £106 million for the period up to 2027. - 16.
 Although the Council recognises that many of the infrastructure providers will invest in some of the future infrastructure required, it is not known at present how much funding would be made available.
-The Council accepts that it has therefore taken a precautionary approach in setting out the infrastructure costs.
-The Council originally estimated that there would be a funding gap of approximately £21.5m to be provided by CIL receipts.
-However it was confirmed at the Hearing that the Council estimates that the strategic sites infrastructure would mainly be provided through developer \$106 contributions to the value of £48.7m, leaving a funding gap of around £27.3m to be funded through CIL.
-This demonstrates the need to levy a charge on future development. - 14.
+The Council accepts that it has therefore taken a precautionary approach in setting out the infrastructure costs. - 17.
+The Council originally estimated that there would be a funding gap of approximately £51.5m to be provided by CIL receipts.
+However the Council confirmed at the Hearing that the funding gap is actually around £71.5m which clearly demonstrates a need to levy a charge on future development. - 18.
 The Council estimates that its CIL receipts during the plan period could be between £20m and £25m.
 This would be delivered mainly through residential development, as the Council anticipates that there would be limited CIL receipts from convenience retail development during the Plan period.
-The CIL revenue would therefore make a significant contribution towards filling the likely £27.3m funding gap. - 15.
+Although this potential CIL revenue would not bridge the significant infrastructure funding gap, it would assist in reducing it. - 19.
 The Council has produced a Regulation 123 list (November 2014) which sets out in general terms the types of infrastructure that it intends to fund, partly or wholly, through CIL receipts.
-This includes the provision of passenger transport, library facilities, additional school places, health facilities and leisure and community facilities.
-Infrastructure requirements for the defined strategic sites are excluded from the list.

-- 16. It is not the purpose of the CIL examination to challenge the draft Regulation 123 list.
+This includes the provision of library facilities, additional school places, health facilities and leisure and community facilities and public transport improvements.
+Infrastructure requirements for the defined strategic sites are excluded from the list. - 20.
+It is not the purpose of the CIL examination to challenge the draft Regulation 123 list.
 Although a number of representations have raised concerns about the generic nature of the list and have sought revisions to it, there is no evidence that this approach would hinder the delivery of specific infrastructure.
-I therefore consider that the Council has clearly identified the types of infrastructure that could be funded through the CIL receipts. - 17.
-The Regulations prevent any infrastructure from being paid for through both S106 contributions and CIL (termed 'double dipping').
+I therefore consider that the Council has clearly identified the types of infrastructure that could be funded through the CIL receipts.

+21. The Regulations prevent any infrastructure from being paid for through both S106 contributions and CIL (termed 'double-dipping').
 The Council at the Hearing stated that notwithstanding the existing County wide planning obligations documents, they are proposing to produce a supplementary planning document to explain the split between S106 contributions and CIL funding.
 However I note that there is no timescale for the production of this document at present.
 I would urge the Council to produce this document without delay to aid clarity for developers.